MohaLoufi/kalman_filter_2D/README.md

 x=\[x y vx​ vy​​\]
 The code simulates a true trajectory and generates noisy measurements of the object's position.
 The Kalman filter then processes these noisy measurements to produce a smoothed estimate of the object's position and velocity.

-## **Files**

-* kalman\_filter\_2d.py: Contains the Python code for the 2D Kalman Filter implementation, including functions for simulating data and running the filter.
-* README.md: This file, providing an overview of the project and instructions.

-## **How to Run**

-1. **Prerequisites:** Make sure you have Python installed, along with the numpy and matplotlib libraries.
-You can install them using pip:
-   pip install numpy matplotlib

-2. **Save the code:** Save the content of the kalman\_filter\_2d.py immersive document as a file named kalman\_filter\_2d.py in a local directory.
-3. **Run the script:** Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script:
-   python kalman\_filter\_2d.py

-This will execute the simulation and the Kalman filter, displaying two plots.
-To include these plots in this README, you will need to save them as image files (e.g., PNG) and then add the corresponding Markdown image links.

 ### **Expected Plots**